 You need to bring the medical certificate of stillbirth, which was given to you by your doctor or midwife, to the Registry Office in your locality.

 You don’t have to enter a name for your baby in the register, but if you don’t add a name, be aware that you can’t add it afterwards.

 When a baby is stillborn, a single stillbirth certificate is issued, rather than a separate birth and death certificate.

 If your baby was born alive and then died, separate birth and death certificates are issued.
-You will need to register the death within five days in England, Wales and Northern Ireland, and eight days in Scotland.
+If a baby dies after being born you will need to register the death within 5 days in England, Wales and Northern Ireland, and 8 days in Scotland.

 The registrar will keep the medical certificate of stillbirth.
 They will give you:

 - a certificate of registration of stillbirth